Protobothrops mucrosquamatus

-Protobothrops mucrosquamatus is a venomous pit viper species endemic to Asia.
+Protobothrops mucrosquamatus is a pit viper species endemic to Asia.
 Common names include: brown-spotted pit viper, Taiwanese habu and pointed-scaled pit viper.
 No subspecies are currently recognized.
 The species was first described by Theodore Cantor in 1839.

 Description

 Males grow to a maximum total length of 112 cm with a tail length of 19.5 cm.
 Females grow to a maximum total length of 116 cm with a tail length of 20.5 cm.